DioxusLabs/dioxus/docs/guide/src/elements/composing.md

 Now, whenever the `constant` changes, our `RenderT` component will be re-rendered.
 However, if `seconds` doesn't change, then we don't need to re-render `RenderG` because the input is the same.
 If `seconds` *does* change, then both RenderG and RenderT will be reevaluated.

 Dioxus is "Reactive" because it provides this framework for us.
-All we need to do is write our own tiny units of computations and Dioxus figures out which components need to be reevaluated automatically.
+All we need to do is write our own tiny units of computation and Dioxus figures out which components need to be reevaluated automatically.

 These extra checks and algorithms add some overhead, which is why you see projects like [Sycamore](http://sycamore-rs.netlify.app) and [SolidJS](http://solidjs.com) eliminating them altogether.
 Dioxus is *really* fast, so we're willing to exchange the added overhead for improved developer experience.